schylermanning/little-lost-note/PLAN_OF_ATTACK.md

 - The project uses Next.js App Router, which is the modern approach for Next.js 13+
 - No static export is needed since we're deploying to Vercel
-- The warm paper background and serif font create a book-like reading experience
+- The warm paper background and Kalam font create a handwritten, storybook-like reading experience
 - All layouts are responsive and will stack vertically on mobile devices
-- The music page type includes both image and audio player support
+- The sheet music page includes two-page navigation and MP3 audio player
+- Hamburger menu is available on all screen sizes for consistent navigation
+- PWA functionality enables offline reading and mobile app installation
+- SEO is fully configured for social media sharing and search engines

 ---

 ## 🐛 Known Issues / Considerations

-- Placeholder images will show broken image icons until real images are added
+- ✅ **RESOLVED**: All story images are present and working
+- ❌ **OUTSTANDING**: Sheet music images need to be added:
+  - `/public/assets/sheet-music-1.png`
+  - `/public/assets/sheet-music-2.png`
-- Audio file placeholder path will need to be updated
+- ❌ **OUTSTANDING**: Audio file needs to be added:
-- About modal content is currently placeholder text
+  - `/public/assets/little-lost-note-song.mp3`
+- ⚠️ **MINOR**: AboutModal component has placeholder text (but the About page route has correct content)
-- All story content is currently placeholder
+- ✅ **RESOLVED**: All story content is complete (18 pages)
+- ℹ️ **INFO**: PWA service worker is disabled in development mode (normal behavior - only active in production)

 ---